ultrafro/chorebot/app/backendPlan.md

 - client polls server for request approval, which will return the host's peer id
 - when a call is finished, the host will generate a new peer-id, and inform the server

-rooms table {roomId, hostId, hostPeerId, currentControllingClientId, requestingIds}
+rooms table {roomId, hostId, hostPeerId, currentControllingClientId, requestingClientIds}

 /hostIsReadyForControl (hostId, roomId, peerId) check authenticity